Skip to main content

 When to use SDK v2

-Use GmxApiSdk for API integrations that need market, ticker, token, pair, rate, APY, performance, position, order, OHLCV, wallet-balance, allowance, buyback, or staking-power data, or API-relayed order submission, edit, cancellation, and subaccount flows.
-Use the full GmxSdk (SDK v1) when you need trade history or direct RPC-backed transaction ownership.
+Use GmxApiSdk for API integrations that need market, ticker, token, pair, rate, APY, performance, position, order, trade-history, OHLCV, wallet-balance, allowance, buyback, or staking-power data, or API-relayed order submission, edit, cancellation, and subaccount flows.
+Use the full GmxSdk (SDK v1) when you need direct RPC-backed transaction ownership.

 note